 Additionally, we can’t forget the power of the mind in this equation.
 Your daily life can be extremely hectic, with little time for yourself.
 Going from one task to the next doesn’t leave much time to dwell upon your symptoms.
 In evenings when you have time to relax and unwind, however, is when the mind has time to wander.

 Of course, there are plenty of ways to fight a cold while it’s making you feel terrible at nighttime.
-Herbal remedies, over-the-counter medicine and vitamins may help, but nothing does the trick like rest, fluids and antioxidant-rich foods, according to Mayo Clinic.
+Herbal remedies, over-the-counter medicine and vitamins may help, but nothing does the trick like rest, fluids and antioxidant-rich foods, Mayo Clinic advised.